 Over recent decades we have watched the subject of intuition rise from an obscure and rarely mentioned notion—a “taboo” in science and a joke in conversation—“women’s intuition”—to a concept worthy of at least qualified respect.
 Even though it is still not fully understood, those who have worked with it actively testify it to be a powerful means for enhancing almost all human activities.
 It’s time we caught up with this largely unrecognized and unpracticed human faculty, is it not?
 We need to learn more about it and start putting it to work where it’s needed.

-Throughout the past intuition has been the key factor responsible for many creative breakthroughs in science, practical endeavors, problem solving and decision making, and even in personal transcendence.
+Throughout the past intuition has been the key factor responsible for many creative breakthroughs in science, countless practical endeavors, problem solving and decision making in general and even in personal transcendence.

 For forty years the Center for Applied Intuition in San Francisco has sought answers to the central questions about intuition and how to develop and utilize it.
 Using both conventional and new research methods, CAI devised a special inquiry protocol for obtaining new, accurate and reliable information from highly skilled “expert” intuitives in ten application areas—medical, scientific, societal, commercial and personal.
 The following pages offer an introduction to the human faculty of intuition and explain what it is, how it functions within the mind, how to develop it and how to actually apply it.